jazzband/django-constance/docs/index.rst

     def myview(request):
         return render(request, 'my_template.html', {'config': config})

-Or you can use the included config context processor.:
+Or you can use the included config context processor.
+For Django pre-1.8, this looks like this:

 .. code-block:: python